Skip to main content

 As CBD progresses, palliative care becomes essential for relieving symptoms and improving quality of life.
 This care includes pain management, nutritional support, and addressing psychological and spiritual needs.

 PSPA plays a pivotal role in supporting individuals and families living with CBD by providing information and support services and advocating for better care and research into the disease.
-By developing informative publications and funding research, PSPA aims to raise awareness of CBD, enhance the understanding of how it can impact daily life, and improve the standards of care for patients throughout the UK.
+By developing informative publications and funding Corticobasal Degeneration research, PSPA aims to raise awareness of CBD, enhance the understanding of how it can impact daily life, and improve the standards of care for patients throughout the UK.

 LIVING WITH CORTICOBASAL DEGENERATION